-The directors can appoint a member as a director to fill a casual vacancy.
+The directors can appoint a person as a director to fill a casual vacancy.

-A casual vacancy is where a person stops being a director before their term of appointment expires (see rule 5.9) and so the position of that director is vacant.
+A casual vacancy is where a person stops being a director before their term of appointment expires (see rule 5.9) or where no nomination is received for a particular community's director appointment and so the position of that director is vacant.